keirthana/anbox-cloud-docs/howto/install-appliance/azure.md

+(howto-install-appliance-azure)=
+# How to install the appliance on Azure

 The Anbox Cloud Appliance is not yet available from the Azure Marketplace.
 However, you can install the Anbox Cloud Appliance snap on an Azure machine.

 ## Deploy using a quickstart template